 If you are looking for next steps, we would encourage you to read the booklet for yourself and see how the concepts would apply to your organization.
 You can download the booklet on the FFIEC's IT Examination Handbook InfoBase website (https://ithandbook.ffiec.gov/) or by using the direct links below.

-For further details about the AIO booklet, the booklet's examination procedures, and what changes will be made to Tandem in response, we hope you will join our free webinar on August 31, 2021 at 2:00 PM (CT).
-Register now at https://tandem.app/webinar-ffiec-aio-booklet.
+For further details about the AIO booklet, the booklet's examination procedures, and what changes will be made to Tandem in response, watch our webinar which we hosted on August 31, 2021.
+Fill out the form and get immediate access to the webinar recording at https://go.tandem.app/ffiec-aio-webinar/.